4 Reasons to Earn a Music Degree

 What if your career could be made up of the very same passion that gets you out of bed in the morning, pushes you to your local record store, and drives you to your favorite venue on a Friday night?

-If being able to capitalize on that genuine love for music each and every day and turn it into monetary value doesn't quite do it for you (or if it sounds too good to be true), check out our 4 reasons to earn a music degree.
+If being able to capitalize on that genuine love for music each and every day and turn it into monetary value doesn't quite do it for you (or if it sounds too good to be true), check out our 4 reasons to get a music degree.

 Table of Contents: